Maggie Creek (Humboldt River tributary)

-Maggie Creek is a southward flowing 85.4 mi stream that begins in the Independence Mountains and is tributary to the Humboldt River in Carlin in Elko County in northeastern Nevada.
+Maggie Creek is a southward flowing 85.4 mi stream that begins in the Independence Mountains and is a tributary to the Humboldt River in Carlin in Elko County in northeastern Nevada.

 History

 On early maps the stream was called Robin's Creek or 'Martin's Fork.
 A pioneer Scots family, on their overland trek to California in 1849, camped near the stream and named four creeks, including Maggie Creek, Susie Creek, Mary Creek, and Amelia Creek, after their four beautiful daughters.